arafatbaig/Demo-Projects-/README.md

 #53. class // a blueprint for creating objects define what properties and methods they have use a constructor for unique properties
 #54.
 Constructor // A special method of a class,accepts arguments and assigns properties
 #55.
 Static // belongs to the class, not the objects, properties: useful for caches,fixed-configuration ,methods: useful for utility function
+#56.
+Inhertiance // A child class can inherit all the methods and properties from another class